Pine oil is a germ-killer and disinfectant. This article discusses poisoning from swallowing pine oil.

 This article is for information only.
 DO NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

-Pine oil (terpenes)
+Pine oil (terpenes) is the poisonous ingredient.

 - Various cleaning products

 - Some porcelain cleaners

 Pine oil poisoning can affect many parts of the body.

 Seek immediate medical help.
 DO NOT make a person throw up unless you are told to do so by a health care provider or poison control.